SinclairQL/UpdatingSuperBASICManual/source/p1_intro.rst

 - Go to the "Preview" tabe and check it all looks right.
 Go back to the "Write" tab and make fixes if necessary.
 - Click "Submit new issue".

 Fix Bugs Yourself
 =================
 If you have the desire to fix things, the process is quite simple too but it does require the use of a Windows, Mac or Linux computer - unless you are attempting to edit files actually in the browser - and the installation of the Git software.

 - Fork `The SuperBASIC GitHub Repository <https://github.com/NormanDunbar/SuperBASIC-Manual>`__.
-You will need a GitHub accoount for this, but it's free, there's no spam and you can have as many or as few repositories as you like.
+You will need a GitHub account for this, but it's free, there's no spam and you can have as many or as few repositories as you like.
 - Once forked, you can clone it to your computer, or edit things online, but to be honest, do it locally as it's better that way.
 - Commit your changes.
 - Push your changes back to your repository on GitHub.